hairama/shopping-cart/README.md

 # Shopping-Cart: A Progressive Web App

 ## *Overview* 🧐
-Despite all our advances in technology, shopping for groceries is still a time-consuming process.

-Over the years, I've tried several ways to create & share grocery lists (iMessages, ToDoist lists, the iOS Notes app, etc) but nothing has really met my needs.
-Some existing solutions are so complex they're unusable, while others look like they were designed in the 1990's.
+Grocery shopping is a time-consuming process.
+Making a shopping list and checking items off should be simple, but none of the existing options really met my needs--so I decided to build my own.

 Nearly all of my grocery shopping is done at 3 stores, and I buy the same things at regular intervals: bread, milk, cheese, butter, eggs, etc. I wanted an app that:
 1. **Was simple and intuitive**: type the name of an item to add it to your list, tap an item in your list after you put it in your cart